777aker/snek3/Readme.md

+# Snek 3
-I just really like making snake so I'm going to make snake 3.0.
+I just really like making snake so I'm going to make snake 3.0 (I've made it twice before).
-I don't really know what new direction I'm going to take it in this time.
-But hopefully this ends with it not just being snake.

 Features
 - [x] A snake that moves around and rotates
     - [ ] die if hit any of your body
-    - [ ] two heads at the same time
 - [ ] Pick color
 - [ ] Pick start location
-- [ ] Food
+- [ ] Food just a counter for now
     - [ ] spawn random

+So, I was thinking, I really like universal paperclip and a dark room.
+Why do I like them?
+They have a fun amount of suprises, and the game just changes.
+It even just changes game modes.
+So, how do I do that for Snake?
+Incremental?

+## New Snake

+### Snake
+- [ ] spheres that spawn and kill player

+- [ ] food
     - [ ] spawn random intervals
     - [ ] more frequent as time goes on
     - [ ] increase snake length
     - [ ] increase snake speed
-- [ ] spheres that spawn and kill player

 - [ ] multiple snakes
     - [ ] different colors can overlap but same can't
     - [ ] select snakes to control?